Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Introduction

 \section{Introduction}

-Seismic acoustic impedance inversion (AII) is a very important but challenging task in geophysical exploration, which performs imaging of subsurface lithology and structural changes through seismic data and a small amount of well-logging data \citep{1} \citep{2}.
-However, limited by exploration costs, data (especially well data) are often scarce, which makes the AII problem ill-posed \citep{3}.
+Seismic acoustic impedance inversion (AII) is a fundamental yet challenging task in geophysical exploration, enabling the imaging of subsurface lithology and structural variations using seismic data and limited well-logging information \citep{1, 2}.
+However, due to the high cost of exploration, well-logging data are often scarce, rendering the AII problem ill-posed \citep{3}.

-Initially, many researchers used optimization methods to carry out AII work.
-These optimization methods mainly include: least squares method \citep{4}, simulated annealing \citep{5}, ant colony algorithm \citep{6}, genetic algorithm \citep{7}, and particle swarm optimization \citep{8}.
-Over the past few decades, these optimization methods have matured \citep{9} \citep{10}, yet the problems they still cannot solve include: firstly, the performance of these methods depends on the initial model \citep{55}, but obtaining a good initial model is very difficult; secondly, these methods require an accurate seismic wavelet, thus relying on seismic wavelet extraction; thirdly, those methods generally have low computational efficiency; finally, various optimization methods lack prior information, and the use of manually designed regularization terms (such as $L1$ and $L_p$ norm) makes it difficult to effectively reflect subsurface medium information.
+Early research on AII primarily focused on optimization-based methods, such as least squares \citep{4}, simulated annealing \citep{5}, ant colony algorithms \citep{6}, genetic algorithms \citep{7}, and particle swarm optimization \citep{8}.
+Probabilistic modeling approaches, including iterative Bayesian methods \citep{60, 61}, have also been explored.
+Although these methods have become well established over the past decades \citep{9, 10}, several challenges remain: (1) their performance is highly dependent on the initial model \citep{55}, which is often difficult to obtain; (2) they require accurate seismic wavelets, making wavelet extraction a prerequisite; (3) they generally suffer from low computational efficiency; and (4) the lack of prior information and reliance on manually designed regularization terms (such as $L_1$ and $L_p$ norms) limit their ability to effectively characterize subsurface media.